999harish999/courseproject_gettingAndCleaningData/CodeBook.md

 ## Experiment Activities

-Following the activiies which were don in the experiment with 30 subjects. the file y_train and y_test contains the following codes against the activities
+Following the activities which were don in the experiment with 30 subjects. the file y_train and y_test contains the following codes against the activities

 1 WALKING